neon-sunset/Pinecone.NET/README.md

 # Pinecone.NET

 Pinecone.NET is a fully-fledged C# library for the Pinecone vector database.
-In the absence of an official SDK, it provides first-class support for Pinecone in C# and F#.
+This is a community library that provides first-class support for Pinecone in C# and F#.

 ## Features

 - Standard operations on pod-based and serverless indexes
 - gRPC and REST transports for vector operations
 - Sparse-dense vectors
-- Automatic batching and parallelization for upsert, fetch and delete operations
+- Metadata support
+- Client-side gRPC load balancing
 - Efficient vector serialization
-- Metadata support
 - NativeAOT compatibility (e.g. for AWS Lambda)
+- Automatic batching and parallelization for upsert, fetch and delete operations
+- Exceptions to save partial results and recover from failures on batched and streamed operations

 ## Installation